-John Lash has been called the true successor of Mircea Eliade
+John Lash (b.
+1945, New York City) has been called the true successor of Mircea Eliade

 and the rightful heir of Joseph Campbell.
 Unlike those two world-class academics,

 John is a self-educated free-lance scholar who combines studies and

 experimental mysticism to teach directive mythology: that is, the application of myth to life, rather than its mere interpretation.
 He is a

 leading exponent of the power of myth to direct individual experience and drive historical events over the long term.
 An expert on sidereal mythology, naked-eye astronomy, precession, and the World Ages, he also teaches the critique of belief-systems.
 On metahistory.org, he presents a radical revision of Gnosticism, with original commentaries on the Nag Hammadi codices.
 He also presents the only complete restoration by any scholar of the Sophianic myth of the Pagan Mysteries, the sacred story of Gaia-Sophia, recounting the origin of the earth and the human species from the galactic core.

 John's father died two months before he was born: son of a widow.
 His childhood was spent in the idyllic fishing village of Friendship, Maine where he lived with his mother, step-father, and half-sister from the age of three until 17.
 He graduated from Waldoboro High School in June 1963 as valedictorian.
 During high school, he showed genius in mathematical studies and ranked in the 99.9 percentile on the national scale of student achievement.
 Upon graduating, he briefly attended the University of Maine in Orono, where he met professor C. F. Terrell, a world-class Ezra Pound scholar, who became his mentor and a life-long friend.
 He was attending historty class UM Orono when Kennedy was assissinated in November 1963.